magnusgp/FakeNewsDetection/reports/README.md

 >
 > Answer:

-*We implemented 7 tests in total covering the making of the dataset as well as the output of the model*
+We implemented 7 tests in total covering the making of the dataset as well as the output of the model.
+We also made development tests to check if the user is running a version of python that is compliant with our project.

 ### Question 8